Modeling the Saturation of the Bell Instability using Hybrid Simulations: Magnetic Field at Saturation

-The magnetic pressure at saturation, calculated based on $B_z$, is shown in Figure \ref{fig:saturation_plot} for many simulations, as a function of the initial net CR momentum flux defined in Equation~\eqref{eq:Pi_cr calculation}.
-It is remarkable how $P_{\rm B\perp}^2 \equiv P_{\rm B,y}^2 + P_{\rm B,z}^2 \approx 2P_{\rm B,z}^2$ and $\Pi_{\rm cr} = 2\xi_{0} P_{\rm B,0}$ are almost perfectly linearly proportional to each other, thus indicating that $\Pi_{\rm cr}$ (or its normalized version, $\xi_0$) is an excellent predictor of the saturated value of the magnetic field.
+The amplitude of the transverse magnetic field at saturation is shown in Figure \ref{fig:saturation_plot} for many hot/cold runs (color coded), as a function of the normalized net CR momentum flux defined in Equation~\eqref{eq:xi0}.
+The black line corresponds to

-This result, obtained with hybrid simulations, can be used to estimate the total magnetic field amplification produced by an arbitrary population of CRs even if modes other than Bell are excited, as long as electron physics does not play a crucial role (e.g., when the two-stream or Bunemann instabilities are underdominant).
-In this sense, the result that

-should be rather general and apply when the CR current is not too strong ($n_{\rm cr}\ll n_{\rm gas}$) and Bell modes grow faster than the resonant cyclotron instability ($k_{\max} r_{\rm L} \simeq \xi_0\gg 1$).
-Also, it should apply even in the presence of instabilities (e.g., Weibel, two-stream, etc.) that may grow faster than Bell but at such small scales that when their fastest-growing modes saturate, the CR current is not strongly affected and still able to drive Bell modes.
-This effect pertains to the same Bell modes, in that at saturation most of the magnetic power is never on scales comparable to $k_{\max}$, but rather on scales of the order of the CR gyroradius, as is evident from Figure~\ref{fig:Bperp_spec}, which shows that at saturation the power in modes resonant with the CR gyro-radius exceeds the power contained in the Bell modes on smaller length scales.
+indicating that $\xi_0$ is a good parameter for estimating the total magnetic field amplification produced by generic CR distributions.
+This result should apply in all the cases in which the Bell modes grow faster than the resonant cyclotron instability ($k_{\max} r_{\rm L} \simeq \xi_{\rm Bell}\gg 1$).
+Also, it may apply even in the presence of instabilities (e.g., Weibel, two-stream, etc.) that grow faster than Bell, but at scales small enough that when their fastest-growing modes saturate, the CR current is not strongly affected and still able to drive Bell modes.
+This would be similar to what happens for the Bell instability, in that at saturation most of the magnetic power is never on scales comparable to $k_{\max}$, but rather on scales of the order of the CR gyroradius, as shown in Figure~\ref{fig:Bperp_spec}.

+As our new prescription shows, the relevant quantity is the CR momentum flux $\xi_0$ rather than the CR current itself, which means that saturation does not necessarily correlate with growth rate.
+One non-trivial implication of this finding is that the same electric current made of more energetic CRs should result in a larger magnetic field amplification, which may be relevant for CRs escaping their sources \citep[e.g.,][]{cristofari+21,schroer+21,schroer+22}.
+We tested this expectation explicitly with our simulations $\mathcal{C}$2, $\mathcal{B}$ and $\mathcal{C}$7, which share the same CR current but saturate at different values of $\delta B$ correlating with $\xi_0$.

+The amplification described by Equation~\eqref{eq:saturation} can be explained with the following simple argument based on the bottom panel of Figure \ref{fig:abs and rel pressures}.
+At saturation the system achieves equipartition between: the 3 components of the thermal plasma pressure, the 3 components of the CR pressure, and the 2 transverse components of the amplified magnetic field.
+Since the initial free momentum is $\xi_0$, and since 2 out of the 8 final channels are in $P_{\rm B\perp}$, Equation~\eqref{eq:saturation} naturally ensues.